 - Involve faculty from at least two EcoLeague institutions;

 - Highlight interdisciplinary, integrative, experiential or applied approaches;

-- Results in a linked class, collaborative course, curricular program proposal, scholarly or creative presentation or publication;
+- Result in a linked class, collaborative course, curricular program proposal, scholarly or creative presentation or publication;

 - Include a plan for continued sustainability of the initiative, when appropriate.

 Guidelines (maximum 3-pages)

 Narrative grant proposals should be three pages or less and must include the following: